afastaudir8/sunst0rm-guide-linux/README.md

 This **ONLY** works on checkm8 devices (A11 and lower)

 A10 devices and up will lose some features (Audio output, vibration, and home button)

+While extremely rare, please note that this script can **irreversibly brick your device.
+Mineek, arna13, afastaudir8, etc. are not responsible for ANY damage done to your devices.
+You have been warned**

 The iPhone X will have no touch recognition.
 The iPhone 8 and 8 Plus will work fine but with the aforementioned limitations.